OrangeReaper/homeassistant/README.md

 In the lounge there are two things I control; a *media system* and *lighting*

 The media system consists of a TV, BluRay Player, Kodi Box, AV Amplifier, PVR and Bass Amp.
-All these devices are connected to my network so are 'detectable' using [NMap](https://www.home-assistant.io/components/device_tracker.nmap_tracker/).
+All these devices are controlled using a [Logitech Harmony Elite](https://www.logitech.com/en-us/product/harmony-elite?crid=60) remote control.
+The devices are connected to my network so are 'detectable' using [NMap](https://www.home-assistant.io/components/device_tracker.nmap_tracker/).
+The Harmony Remote is [integrated into Home Assistant](https://www.home-assistant.io/integrations/harmony/).
 The Bass Amp is seperately powered (controlled by a LightwaveRF switch).
 The Kodi Box has an attached USB Drive which is also powered via a LightwaveRF switch).
 I use a sensor located outside to measure how dark it is and flag when *its dark*.

 ### Automations
 1. When it's dark, and we are at home, the lights switch on if the TV is switched on.
 2. When we are at home, if the TV is switched on, if the outside sensor then detects that it is dark then the lights are switched on.
 3. The Bass Amp is turned on and off in sympathy with the AV Amplifier.
+4. The Kodi Box is switched on when the Harmony Remote changes it's current activity to "Kodi"
+5. The Kodi Box is switched off when the Harmony Remote changes it's current activity to something other than "Kodi"
-4. The Kodi USB Drive is turned on and off in sympathy with the Kodi Box.
+6. The Kodi USB Drive is turned on and off in sympathy with the Kodi Box.

 ## <a name="mancave">Mancave</a>